What are crabs (pubic lice)?

 Pubic lice can also infest other hairy areas of the body, such as the armpits, chest, beard, and eyelashes, leading to similar symptoms in those areas.

 Crabs are primarily spread through close skin-to-skin contact, most commonly during sexual activity.
 They can also be transmitted by sharing personal items, such as clothing, bed sheets, and towels, that have come into contact with an infested person.
-While rare, pubic lice can also spread through the use of infested toilet seats immediately after use by an infected person.
+While rare, pubic lice can also spread through the use of an infested toilet seat immediately after use by an infected person.

 It’s important to note that pubic lice cannot be spread by animals, as they only infest humans.

-Testing for Crabs
+Testing for crabs

 Diagnosing a pubic lice infestation is usually straightforward and involves visually identifying the lice or their eggs in the affected area.
 This can often be done by the individual or by a healthcare provider.
 No special tests are typically required, but a magnifying glass may be helpful in identifying the lice or nits.